keeganpaleshi/RMTest/README.md

 - `summary.json` – calibration and fit summary.
 - `config_used.json` – copy of the configuration used.
+  Any timestamps overridden on the command line are written back to this file in Unix seconds.
 - `spectrum.png` – spectrum plot with fitted peaks.
 - `time_series_Po214.png` and `time_series_Po218.png` – decay time-series plots.
 - `time_series_Po210.png` when `window_Po210` is set.